VaishnaviGanamukkala/HospitalHelperChatBot/data/nlu.md

 - is body harm caused by [nexium](medicine)
 - side effects of [sodium](medicine)

+## intent:hospitalSearchWithNoLocation
+- can i find the hospitals near me?
+- what health facilities are near me?
+- health centers near me
+- best hospitals around me
+- i want to know the clinics in the area i live in

 ## intent:hospitalSearchQuery
 - what are the hospitals in [hyderabad](location)
 - can you name the hospitals in [bangalore](location)